stephengold/MonkeyWrench/README.md

 + [Heart], and
 + [Wes].

-(Since MonkeyWrench depends on LWJGL version 3 (jme3-lwjgl3), it isn't compatible with LWJGL version 2 (jme3-lwjgl), nor will it run on mobile platforms such as Android.)
+(Since MonkeyWrench depends on jme3-desktop and jme3-lwjgl3, it incompatible with LWJGL version 2 (jme3-lwjgl), nor will it run on mobile platforms such as Android.
+However, loaded assets can be saved as J3O for use in any JME application.)

 Adding MonkeyWrench to an existing [jMonkeyEngine][jme] project begins with ensuring that these libraries are on the classpath.